pacscilab/voxcommunis/README.md

 mfa align ~/Documents/CommonVoice/languages/indonesian/validated indonesian_lexicon indonesian_cv10 ~/Documents/CommonVoice/languages/indonesian/output/
 ```

-## Notes about the 2021 analysis
+## Notes about the 2022 analysis
-The formant data we used in the VoxCommunis 2021 LREC paper is in vox-communis-2021-analysis/data/formants_narrow/.
+The formant data we used in the VoxCommunis 2022 LREC paper is in data/formants_narrow/.
 These files contain the average F1 and F2 for each speaker and "narrowly defined" vowel in the language.
 A "narrowly defined" vowel means that we retained all vowels but collapsed across tones.
-The set of broadly defined vowels in vox-communis-2021-analysis/data/formants_broad means that we collapsed vowels across tone, length, and nasality.
-Each speaker was classified as having a high or low formant extraction setting based on the lesser Mahalonobis-distance of their overall F1/F2 average to the overall language-specific F1 and F2 means.
+The set of broadly defined vowels in formants_broad means that we collapsed vowels across tone, length, and nasality.
+Each speaker was classified as having a high or low formant extraction setting based on the lesser Mahalonobis distance of their overall F1/F2 average to the overall language-specific F1 and F2 means.
+The setting for each speaker in the present analysis can be found in data/settings_highlow.tsv.
 More information about speaker formant setting assignment can be found in the outliers repo from Emily P. Ahn here: https://github.com/emilyahn/outliers.